sculyi/sculyi.github.io/index.md

 # Latest News

+- Jan 11 2023, our paper entitled "**Speech recognition for air traffic control via feature learning and end-to-end training**"  has been accepted for publication in "*IEICE TRANSACTIONS ON INFORMATION AND SYSTEMS*".
+Congrat to Peng Fan and Dongyue!

 - Dec 17 2022, our paper entitled "**A Multi-view Attention based Spatial-temporal Network for Airport Arrival Flow Prediction**"  has been accepted for publication in "*Transportation Research Part E-Logistics and Transportation Review*".
 Congrat to Zhen Yan!

 - Nov 18 2022, our paper entitled "**A Comparative Study of Speaker Role Identification in Air Traffic Communication Using Deep Learning Approaches**"  has been accepted for publication in "*ACM Transactions on Asian and Low-Resource Language Information Processing*".
 Congrat to Dongyue!